 - The 75t percentile for the composite ACT score is 33

 So again, what this means for you is that if you score below a 25, your application is likely to be overlooked.
 On the other hand, if you score a 33 or higher composite ACT score you have a much greater chance of being considered.
 (Our post on the perfect ACT score can also help you on the path to a competitive UCLA ACT score).

 UCLA’s acceptance rate lingered low this year, at about 14% for freshmen and transfer students.
 It was about 14% last year, 16.1% the year prior.

 According to this great article about UCLA admissions, UCLA admitted the largest freshman class to date, with “over 16,000 freshmen and nearly 5,600 transfers from an applicant pool of about 137,000 students.”

 Historically speaking, UCLA admits about 1 in 6 freshman applicants, but the trajectory of UCLA admissions is greater selectivity, meaning it’s increasingly hard to get into UCLA.
 While there are certainly schools that are more challenging to get into, UCLA is still considered one of the most selective schools in the country.

 UCLA GPA Average

 If you dream of studying on UCLA’s gorgeous campus and taking day trips to Venice Beach, how can you make this dream a reality?
 You’ll have to have very high grades, reflected by a high GPA, if you want to attend UCLA.
-Historically, the average GPA of students accepted to UCLA is 4.0 or higher (though it did dip just below 4.0 this year, as reflected in the quick stats provided above).
+Historically, the average GPA of students accepted to UCLA is 4.0 or higher, and this year is no exception.